-Specifically what is un-real about the “wrong” kind of meanings?
+- Specifically what is un-real about the “wrong” kind of meanings?
 (The vagueness of “really” is part of what makes “nothing really means anything” sound convincing without any justification.)

-Is it accurate to describe these meanings as “not real”?
+- Is it accurate to describe these meanings as “not real”?
 (Or do they seem defective in some other, more concrete way?)

-Are the specific supposed defects of the “unreal” meanings problems we should be upset about?
+- Are the specific supposed defects of the “unreal” meanings problems we should be upset about?
 (Or are they just the ways actual meanings actually work, quite well?)

-What job is it that meanings are supposed to do, that the unreal ones are not capable of?
+- What job is it that meanings are supposed to do, that the unreal ones are not capable of?
 (Are they in fact inadequate?)

 Answering these questions may be quite a lot of work.
 When in the grip of nihilism, that is unwelcome.
 “Nothing really means anything” can seem correct when disappointed: when you realize something didn’t mean what you hoped.
 Nihilism’s promise is that you don’t have to care.
 Since nothing really means anything, you can forget about the complicated, difficult, on-going task of figuring out how meanings work.

-I will suggest that what is true is that meanings are nebulous—but that does not make them non-existent, inadequate, or unreal, any more than nebulous clouds are non-existent, inadequate, or unreal.
+I will suggest that what is true is that meanings are nebulous—but that does not make them non-existent, inadequate, or unreal, any more than clouds are non-existent, inadequate, or unreal.